Premier Montana Grazing & Hunting Ranch

 Carbon Sequestration

-Through extensive improvements of over $1,500,000 spent on water and fencing the last 4 years that form 37 paddocks added for intensive mob grazing practices, the health of the ranch’s soils is excellent as demonstrated by the abundance of grass.
-Its excellent rangeland health reflects the abundance of stored soil carbon with potential real marketable value.
+Through extensive improvements in water and fencing to create 37 paddocks for intensive mob grazing practices, the health of the ranch’s soils is excellent, as demonstrated by the abundance of grass.
+This excellent rangeland health reflects the significant amount of stored soil carbon, which has potential marketable value.

 Holmes Ranch Improvements